The Eclipse, or the Courtship of the Sun and Moon

-The Eclipse: Courtship of the Sun and Moon (originally L'éclipse du soleil en pleine lune) is a French silent film made in 1907 by director Georges Méliès.
+The Eclipse: Courtship of the Sun and Moon (originally L'éclipse du soleil en pleine lune) is a French silent trick film made in 1907 by director Georges Méliès.

 Plot

 A professor of astronomy gives a lecture instructing on an impending solar eclipse.
 The class rushes to an observation tower to witness the event, which features an anthropomorphic Sun and Moon coming together.
 The Moon and the Sun lick their lips in anticipation as the eclipse arrives, culminating in a romantic encounter between the two celestial bodies.
 Various heavenly bodies, including planets and moons, hang in the night sky; a meteor shower is depicted using the ghostly figures of girls.
 The professor of astronomy, shocked by all he has witnessed, topples from the observation tower.
 Fortunately, he lands in a rain barrel, and is revived by his students.